-Recommended working exposure.
-An employee's exposure to a hazardous substance shall at no time exceed the ceiling value.
-Exposure Limit:
+The concentration that should not be exceeded during any part of the Recommended working exposure.
+An employee's exposure to a hazardous in hierarchical order of authority.

-Chain of Command: A series of command, control, executive, or management positions in hierarchical order of authority.
+Exposure Limit: substance shall at no time exceed the ceiling value.

-Command Staff: In an incident management organization, the Command Staff consists of the Incident Command and the special staff positions of Officer, Chief and other positions as required, who report directly to the Incident Commander.
+Chain of Command: A series of command, control, executive, or management positions consists of the Incident Command and the special staff positions of Officer, Chief and other positions as required, who report directly to the Incident Commander.
 They may have assistants as needed.